Darkmatterhelper/helper/README.md

 ### Sauder Operations

 _Are you Sauder Operations Staff?
-Please go [here](https://github.com/saud-learning-services/instructions-and-other-templates/blob/main/docs/running-instructions.md#running-the-script) for detailed instructions to run in Jupyter. ("The Project", or "the-project" is "canvs-quiz-response-pdfs" or "Canvas Quiz Response PDFs")._
+Please go [here](https://github.com/saud-learning-services/instructions-and-other-templates/blob/main/docs/running-instructions.md) for detailed instructions to run in Jupyter. ("The Project", or "the-project" is "canvas-quiz-response-pdfs" or "Canvas Quiz Response PDFs")._

 ### General (terminal instructions)